Consumer giants spurn risks to chase online subscribers

 Liz Cadman, founder of mysubscriptionaddiction.com, said children's educational boxes were the U.S. website's hottest category in 2018, followed by grooming, make-up and beauty.
 Biggest losers were snacks, clothing and pet goods, she said.

 The trouble with subscriptions, analysts say, is high cancellation rates as consumers get bored, high marketing costs, costly delivery and the fact that people often end up with goods they don't want.

 Mondelez International has suspended its Oreo Cookie Club, a programme rolled out last year.
-For $20 per month, subscribers got a box containing Oreos in different flavours, with recipe cards, candy and merchandise such as Oreo-branded socks, sunglasses or cups.
+For $20 (£15.5) per month, subscribers got a box containing Oreos in different flavours, with recipe cards, candy and merchandise such as Oreo-branded socks, sunglasses or cups.

 After three months, Ruby Scarbrough cancelled her subscription, saying in an online review that she could buy the cookies more cheaply at a store.